EnterpriseDB/edb-ansible/README.md

 ## Playbook examples

-Examples of utilizing the playbooks for installing HyperSQL Package are provided and located within the `playbook-examples` directory.
+Examples of utilizing the playbooks for installing Tmax OpenSQL Package are provided and located within the `playbook-examples` directory.

 ## SSH port configuration